-The currently regulated carbon capture and storage activities are those arising from forestry business activities under Law No. 41 of 1999, as last amended by Law No. 11 of 2020 regarding Forestry (the Forestry Law) and its implementing regulations, namely Government Regulation No. 23 of 2021 and other MOEF regulations.
+The currently regulated carbon capture and storage activities are those arising from forestry business activities under Law No. 41 of 1999, as last amended by Law No. 6 of 2023, regarding Forestry (the Forestry Law) and its implementing regulations, namely Government Regulation No. 23 of 2021, MOEF Regulation No. 21 of 2022, MOEF Regulation No. 7 of 2023, and other MOEF regulations.